 At Flashback Feels, we understand that our photography and videography professionals do have some similarities – and most of the packages we book are combined.
 In terms of the kind of work they do, there is a marked difference between the processes and specialties.
-We discuss these differences through our consultation with the clients to ensure we’re all on the same page.
+We will discuss these differences through our pre wedding consultation with the clients to ensure we’re all on the same page.

 Importance Of Wedding Photography

 Wedding photography has been around since our grandparents were born.
-In fact, the need to capture shots as a memory of events was the first aspect that brought this technique so much into relevance.
+In fact, the need to capture shots as a memory of events was the first aspect that brought the art of photography so much attention in society.

-Even till today, as much as photography has evolved and photographers have mastered their skills to produce impeccable images, the basic concept still remains the same.
+Even till today, as much as photography has evolved and photographers have mastered their skills to produce impeccably sharp images, the basic concept still remains the same.
 People understand the effort and the expertise that a photographer puts in to create those awe-inspiring shots on your wedding day that will be treasured for generations.

 Importance Of Wedding Videography

-So, what is the role of the wedding videography Melbourne services if the majority of the day is already caught in pictures?
-Capturing the emotions, storytelling, and appealing to our other senses is what wedding videography is all about.
+So, you may ask what is the unique role of companies who specialise in wedding videography Melbourne if the majority of the day is already caught via photos?
+In a nutshell, capturing the emotions, storytelling, and appealing to our other senses is what wedding videography is all about.

 Although wedding videography was not so popular back in the day and filming was mostly for high production cinematography purposes, technology has now evolved in that it is much more affordable and viable to have one of the most important days of your life filmed.
 From weddings to birthday parties, or even home and travel filming, videos are now the go-to form of media that is quickly catching up with photos.

-Despite knowing about its benefits, many still do not realise that the effort put into capturing footage is much the same in terms of photography, perhaps even more at times.
-People don’t have a clear understanding of the amount of work that a videographer does to document an event and edit a film such that clients should be happy with their work.
+Despite knowing about its benefits, many still do not realise that the effort put into capturing video footage is just as much if not more than photography, Many people don’t have a clear understanding of the amount of work that a videographer does to document an event and edit a film such that clients should be happy with their work.